 Life as a college student can be an emotionally complex journey, and sometimes a listening ear or spiritual friend can breathe life into a weary soul.
-Each ABC student has access to our Dean of Institutional Care, who provides spiritual care and referrals to community resources as needed.
-Mental health support is available to students through ABC's strategic counselling partnerships.
+ABC staff are available to provide encouragement and support to students.
+Referrals to mental health practitioners and other community resources are also available.
+Contact the Student Development Dean (studentdevelopment@abccampus.ca) for more info.